 There are no proposed changes to the structure of the formula for 2019-20.

-In 2021 the Government intends to implement the NFF ‘hard’ formula which means that school allocations will be determined by the DfE rather than LAs.
+In 2021 the Government intends to implement the NFF formula in full which means that school allocations will be determined by the DfE rather than LAs.
 This is a year later than originally planned.

 Table 1 – Funding Formula Factors